kinoeater/cafetownsend/README.md

 c) Then hit enter

 ###### Surefire plugin is added to the POM, so you can also put the Jenkins in work

-### What about reporting?

-I used Cucumber Extent Report as reporting tool.
-After each test run latest test report can be seen with "report.html" name under /output directory.
-Report can be opened simply double clicking on the item.

 ## III.
 Manual Test Cases